Steve James (blues musician): Biography

 James' earliest recordings were Two Track Mind (1993), American Primitive (1994), and Art & Grit (1996).
 Bob Brozman played some slide guitar on Art & Grit, and Danny Barnes has appeared on a number of James' recordings.

 In 2000, the Portland, Oregon based, Burnside Records label, issued Boom Chang.
 Three years later Burnside released, Fast Texas, where James was accompanied by Cindy Cashdollar on steel and dobro guitars; plus Ruthie Foster and Cyd Cassone on vocals.
 James' own songs appeared on Fast Texas, as well as covers of work from Hop Wilson, Milton Brown, and Little Hat Jones.
 Cashdollar and Alvin Youngblood Hart had previously guested on Boom Chang.

-James' playing has also appeared on recordings from James McMurtry and Ana Egge.
+James' playing also appeared on recordings from James McMurtry and Ana Egge.
 He has released an instructional video and contributed to Acoustic Guitar.
 He continued to tour around the world and incorporated teaching sessions on guitar playing techniques.

+He died at home in Seattle, Washington, on January 6, 2023, from a brain tumor.